Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

                         flag.
 For full details of the options, and their possible values, see ssh_config(5).
 Can be specified multiple times.
-  --shell               If specified, allows you to expand environment
-                        variables and file globs according to the shell's usual mechanism, which can be a security hazard.
-                        Default: You just can run simple shell command without globs, pipes etc.
+  --shell               Enable shell expansion for environment variables and
+                        file globs.
+Can be a security hazard.
+Without this option, only simple commands without globs or pipes are supported.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   -u, --username USERNAME